(A version of this post was published in Spring 2022. It has been revised for today.)

 Occasionally, an unusual translation request can come our way.
 The Korean translation of the book Dinner with a Perfect Stranger became a best-seller in South Korea.
 It was so popular that we later sold both the Korean language stage-play rights and the Korean language musical-theatre rights.

 For some publishers, the complexities of handling translation rights are better served by a company dedicated to the work.
 Fortunately, there are some good ones.
-Cindy Riggins of Riggins Rights Management has been handling such work for thirty years.
-She wrote, “Our company serves as the foreign rights dept for several Christian publishers.
-As mentioned, foreign rights can be complex because each language is a unique market in their economic conditions that affect pricing, tax issues, size of the market, etc. Many publishers cannot afford the cost of pursuing int’l rights or do not have the trained staff to deal with them.
-While in the Christian market there are still a lot of ‘ministry’ rights where the author or publisher does not make any real royalty revenue (only the knowledge that the work is impacting many lives), there are many markets that can provide a nice royalty stream for years.”
+Cindy Riggins of Riggins Rights Management has been handling such work for over thirty years.
+She wrote, “Foreign rights can be complex because each language is a unique market in their economic conditions that affect pricing, tax issues, size of the market, etc. Many publishers cannot afford the cost of pursuing international rights or do not have the trained staff to deal with them.
+While in the Christian market, there are still a lot of ‘ministry’ rights where the author or publisher does not make any real royalty revenue (only the knowledge that the work is impacting many lives), but there are many markets that can provide a nice royalty stream for years.”

 Selling translation rights is a small part of the overall business of a publisher or an agent, but it is an important one.
 Especially in getting your story or message “into all the world” (Mark 16:15).